wbreiler/Containers/README.md

 	- I'd love to actually, I just don't know Ansible at all.
 If someone would love to give me some pointers or even contribute a playbook, submit a PR!
 #### Prerequisites:
 - Raspberry Pi(s) running Ubuntu Server 64 bit
+	- I use 2x Raspberry Pi CM4s (both with 8GB RAM) and a 3B+, but you can use whatever you get your hands on :)
 - Docker
 	- `$ curl -fsSL https://get.docker.com -o get-docker.sh`
 	- `# sh get-docker.sh`